The European Conservative: Activities and events

 The European Conservative has organized and co-sponsored several events over the years.
 In June 2021, to mark the re-design and re-launch of the publication (with its Summer 2021 edition) it held a panel discussion with several scholars at one of the Scruton Cafes in Budapest, Hungary.

 In September 2021, to mark the publication of its Fall 2021 edition, the publication organized a day-long series of panels at the Lónyay-Hatvany Villa in Budapest, with invited guests from the academic and political world.

 In March 2022, the publication was one of several official partners of the National Conservatism Conference held in Brussels.
+The European Conservative has also participated in the 2022 Young Leaders Academy, organized by New Direction and the Center for the Renewal of Culture in Split, with the Institut Iliade in Paris, and the Bibliothek des Konservatismus in Berlin.

-On September 30–October 2, 2022, five days after the snap elections in Italy, The European Conservative co-organized, with Nazione Futura and the Fondazione Tatarella, a two-day conference on “Italian Conservatism.”
+On September 30–October 2, 2022, five days after the snap elections in Italy, The European Conservative co-organized, with Nazione Futura and the Fondazione Tatarella, a two-day conference on "Italian Conservatism".
 This included both English-language and Italian-language panels, with panelists and keynote speakers discussing and debating different conservative ideas as well as various approaches to conservative governance and policies.
 The event was heavily covered by various Italian and European media.

-The European Conservative has also participated in the 2022 Young Leaders Academy, organized by New Direction and the Center for the Renewal of Culture in Split, with the Institut Iliade in Paris, and the Bibliothek des Konservatismus in Berlin.
+In April 2023, The European Conservative was the first news outlet to report on allegations that Jian Guo, a parliamentary aide of right-wing MEP Maximilian Krah, might be lobbying and spying for communist-ruled China.
+One year later, on 23 April 2024, the aide was arrested by German police on charges of espionage for China.
+These early reports were acknowledged by international media outlets like The New York Times, The Times, France24, Frankfurter Allgemeine Zeitung, and Die Welt.
+TEC’s editor-in-chief Alvino-Mario Fantini was quoted saying on his website's reporting "we were confirmed".